K8sbykeshed/k8s-service-validator/README.md

 ### Running only specific tests

-The binary supports flags to filter tests, examples:
+The binary supports flags to run only UDP stale endpoints, examples:

 ```
+go test -v ./tests/ -labels="type=udp_stale_endpoint"
 ```

+Other flags include `-debug` for verbose output and `-namespace` for pick one to run tests on, when not specified a new random namespace is created.

 ### Using upstream E2E tests